zdavatz/amiko_csharp/README.md

 **Appx** will be generated in `AmiKoWindows/bin/{Debug,Release}/Output/{AmiKo,CoMed}`.

-But you need to re-package for various images or logo files.

 ##### Bundle Assets for Windows 10

 `MakeRelease.ps1` script does also this step.
 If you want manually do it again. you can follow these instructions: